Post updated on

-* Next complete a kettlebell farmer’s walk of 80 metres, followed by a one-arm kettlebell overhead carry of 80m (but switch the arms at 40m), culminating in an SUV or small truck tire drag of 80m.
+- Next complete a kettlebell farmer’s walk of 80 meters, followed by a one-arm kettlebell overhead carry of 80m (but switch the arms at 40m), culminating in an SUV or small truck tire drag of 80m.

 You may need to try the following workouts if you are in the gym and don’t have all the necessary equipment mentioned above.

 - Run on the treadmill for 5 rounds of the following: 5-minute jogging warm-up, 6 300-meter intervals as fast as possible, then walk for half the time this took to complete. * Cool Down – Jog lightly for about 5 minutes.

 - Use the heaviest weight possible to complete 40 walking lunges with dumbbells, 20 for each leg.